cybersamx/go-recipes/web-scraper/README.md

 # Web Scrapping

-A recipe that extracts the price quote of a stock from MarketWatch using the `gocolly/colly` package.
+A recipe that extracts a list of historical events that happened "on this day" from Wikipedia using the `gocolly/colly` package.

 ## Setup